nifm-gin/ViewerHTML/readme.md

 The idea is to have a module on MP3 or populse_mia that generates the img/ folder and the corresponding .html file for easy and interactive visualisation.

 ## To do
-* Write MP3 module that creates .png files, .txt files with list of animals, and .html file.

 * Add more interaction depending on needs (python mpld3 or bokeh pages?)
+* Left margin's width is dependent on the width on what's written into it, might be a problem for long label names.
+Rotation results in overlap for long names
 * ~~Zooming requires 2 images so far (=lot of redundant information).
 If critical, implement sprites strategy in css.~~
 * ~~Aspects ratios are hard coded so far --> Problem?~~
-* Left margin's width is dependent on the width on what's written into it, might be a problem for long label names
+* ~~Write MP3 module that creates .png files, .txt files with list of animals, and .html file.~~

+## Enhancement
+* Add colormap option in the MP3 module
+* Add dynamic contrast range in addition to existing brightness control